anstoradonlab/rdfix/README.md

 cargo install --locked --git https://github.com/anstoradonlab/rdfix.git
 ```

-to download the clone the repository, compile the `rdfix-deconvolve` binary, and copy to a place in your `$PATH`.
+to download the clone the repository, compile the `rdfix` binary, and copy to a place in your `$PATH`.
 To do these three steps manually:

  clone the repository,